Discover simple ways for how to learn drawing

 It's just a matter of practice and knowing how to see as you make marks on paper.

-Basic stages to learning how to draw
+6 Basic concepts to understand as you are learning how to draw

 - Seeing vs. Knowing: The art of drawing is a strange communication between our eyes, mind, and hands.
 Getting all three of these to work together in harmony can be tricky.
 This is what makes drawing a challenge.
 This lesson is about navigating between the two worlds of what you see and what you know.
 Drawing with 100% confidence and trust from the information we gather with our eyes.
 Taking and copying what we observe in the real world and not pulling from what we have stored in our mind.
 This is essential to creating natural and life-like drawings.

 - Lines: Keep your first drawings basic by only using lines.
 To get control of the way your eyes and hands communicate with each other.
 Practicing contour drawing is the best exercise for this.